310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Kaoru %}
 Punishment…?
-Just what did you do?
-You're a troublesome one.
+Just what did you do, you troublesome kid?

-I haven't heard much of what happened, but apparently it's some problem related to your home, right?
+I haven't heard much of what happened, but apparently it's some problem related to your household, right?
 {% endbubble %}

 {% bubble Kanata v2 %}